cjspj/VM_SIEM_Lab/README.md

 # Build-a-SIEM
-My goal for this project is to manage and configure a SIEM (Security information and event management), in a homelab enviroment.
+My goal for this project is to document, configure, and manage a SIEM (Security information and event management), in a homelab enviroment.
 As well as implement cybersecurity tools to practice with.
 - VMware Workstation Pro running Ubuntu 22 and with Kali Linux
 - Setup, update, and configure Ubuntu to have the SIEM run 24/7
 - Setup and configure Wazuh